2023 PDC Pro Tour: North American Championship

-As in the previous year, the North American Championship was played on the he Saturday afternoon of the US Darts Masters.
+As in the previous year, the North American Championship was played on the Saturday afternoon of the US Darts Masters.

 Under PDC Rule 3.9, champion (third year of Tour Card) was not eligible to qualify for the 2024 PDC World Darts Championship or 2023 Grand Slam of Darts by virtue of winning the North American Championship.

 Cross-Border Darts Challenge

 Before the CDC main season started, there was also a new tournament called the Cross-Border Darts Challenge featuring 8 players from both Canada and the United States facing off against each other, with the winner earning a place at the 2023 US Darts Masters.
 The event took place at White Eagle Hall in Jersey City, New Jersey on 21–22 April.